LambdaTest/LT-appium-java-testng/README.md

 # Steps:

-The following is an example on how to set geoLocation in the capabilities.
+The following is an example on how to handle permissions in the capabilities in the automation script.

 ```java
 import io.appium.java_client.AppiumDriver;